Rorical/LowBit/README.md

 # LowBit

-LowBit is a Python library for solving optimization problems using Quantum-inspired Ising machines.
-It provides high-level builders for various problem types that compile to QUBO (Quadratic Unconstrained Binary Optimization) formulations.
+LowBit is a Python library for solving optimization problems using probabilistic Ising machines.
+It provides high-level builders for various problem types that compile to QUBO (Quadratic Unconstrained Binary Optimization) formulations and a sophisticated multi-restart optimization engine.

 ## Core Architecture

 All problem builders follow the same pattern:
-1. **Build** - Define variables, objective, and constraints
+1. **Build** - Define variables, objective, and constraints using high-level builders
-2. **Compile** - Convert to QUBO formulation
+2. **Compile** - Convert to QUBO formulation via QUBOCompiler
-3. **Solve** - Use the Ising solver to find solutions
+3. **Solve** - Use the ProbabilisticIsingMachine with multi-restart optimization
-4. **Decode** - Convert binary solutions back to original problem domain
+4. **Decode** - Convert probabilistic solutions back to original problem domain

 ## Installation